 Town of Biking

-Nicknamed as "Little Switzerland," Guanshan has become one of the famous places in the East Rift Valley because it is the first township in Taiwan to have a complete bicycle trail that goes around the whole town.
+Nicknamed as "Little Switzerland," Guanshan has become one of the famous places in the East Longitudinal Valley because it is the first township in Taiwan to have a complete bicycle trail that goes around the whole town.
 From mountain side to waterside, you can enjoy the green rural scenery in the summer, foggy mist in autumn and large golden rapeseed fields in the late winter and early summer.
 The whole trail runs 15.2 km and it has diverse and pleasant scenery.

 The vast Guanshan Water Park is divided into two parts: a dynamic water zone and a static ecological zone.
 Tourists can come here to ride bikes in the wind through the fields, lotus and duck pond and enjoy the sweet memories of childhood.

 In addition to its famous Guanshan rice, there are still beautiful farms and pastoral areas developed by the ancestors.
 Many history and cultural relics have been left behind, which recorded the difficult years of how the immigrants developed the east coast of Taiwan.
 These are the area's precious assets which promote tourism.

 Haiduan Township, located on the Southern Cross-Island Provincial Highway, is the largest township in Taitung County.
 The Bunun tribe is the dominant aboriginal group here and the area produces high mountain vegetables, millet and peaches.
 Haiduan has many primitive landscapes of high mountains, green valleys, beautiful rivers and hot springs, etc., without much human destruction.
 In the ecological protected area self-governed by Bunun tribe, there are precious rare wild animals like the "Varicorhinus alticorpus"(fish).
 Visitors can come and have a tour of the area's ecology and conservation.